-(a) Changes in Accounting Policies
+(a) Change in Accounting Estimate - Depreciation

 The accounting policies adopted are consistent with those of the previous year.
 However from 1 January 2004 the method of depreciation of certain production, rail and port assets was changed from a straight line basis over 10 years to a production output basis.
-The new policy is considered to be more appropriate as it reflects the pattern in which the assets future economic benefits are consumed by the Company.
+The new method is considered to be a change in estimate and is more appropriate as it reflects the pattern in which the assets future economic benefits are consumed by the Company.
 The effect of this change from 1 January 2004 was to increase net profit after tax by \$469,000.